 MORE THAN 70 KM/H

 According to Bruce, Bell’s first hydrofoil, the HD-1, reached speeds of 72 km/h in 1911.
-The next year, it achieved speeds of 80 km/h.
+The next year it reached 80 km/h.

 Finally, in 1919—at a time when the world’s fastest steamship couldn’t even reach 50 km/h—the HD-4 set a world record of 114 km/h.

-In 1936, Bell was also listed first on the U.S. Patent Office’s list of great inventors, leading to the U.S. Post Office issuing a commemorative stamp featuring Bell in 1940 as part of its Famous Americans series.
+In 1936, Bell was also listed first on the U.S. Patent Office’s list of great inventors, leading to the U.S. issuing a commemorative stamp featuring Bell in 1940 as part of its Famous Americans series.

-He died in Nova Scotia in 1922 at the age of 75.
+In 1922, Bell died in Nova Scotia at the age of 75.